Nashville Misdemeanor Lawyer

 What Crimes Constitute Misdemeanor Charges?

 A misdemeanor crime is far less serious than if you were charged with a felony in Nashville, but that doesn’t mean you shouldn’t defend yourself.
-A conviction of any kind will remain on your record and follow you for years to come, which is sure to negatively impact your life in a number of different ways.
+A conviction of any kind will remain on your record and follow you for years to come, which is sure to negatively impact your life in a number of different ways and partnering with a trusted misdemeanor lawyer in Nashville can alleviate some of those impacts.

 Some of the most common types of crimes that can result in misdemeanor charges include public intoxication, possession of marijuana, theft of items valued at $500 or less, prostitution, solicitation, and littering, to name a few.